ABOUT FINCA TIERRA

 We are Ian Macaulay and Ana Gaspar Aguerri, a husband and wife team who share a passion for environmental sustainability, permaculture design and community organizing.
 We are both certified to teach permaculture design and have studied and practiced permaculture since 2006.
 Through the years we have been developing the beautiful and efficient food forests, organic gardens and natural buildings that make up the Finca Tierra farm and eco-lodge.

-A father, social entrepreneur, visual artist, and farmer, Ian is a native of Ohio in the United States.
+Visual artist, and gardener, Ian is a native of Ohio in the United States.
 He holds a BFA Magna Cum Laude in visual art from Wright State University, and is experienced in geographic information systems (GIS), urban planning, sustainable community design and natural structures.
 Growing up, Ian spent the summers visiting Native American archeological sites in the United States.
 He's also traveled in Asia and Europe.

 Ian enjoys exposing students from around the world to Finca Tierra's permaculture design science approach, which integrates biological systems with human structure.
 He's also a consultant for ecological design, tropical food, organic farms and home gardens, and is active in the local community promoting practical and sustainable garden design solutions.

-Ian has taught dozens of PDCs and certified over a hundred students from North and South America, Europe, Africa and Asia.
+Ian has taught dozens of PDCs and certified hundreds students from North and South America, Europe, Africa and Asia.
 He received his formal permaculture education from Geoff Lawton of the Permaculture Research Institute of Australia.

 Widely traveled, Ana has lived and worked in Spain, China and the United States.
 As both an activist and attorney she's long been a community organizer in local development projects focusing on excluded communities, autonomous development and social organization.
 Ana is passionate about Finca Tierra’s ability to contribute to the food security of the local community by supporting nutritional and medicinal uses of plants in the region.
 She is currently working on her vision of Talamanca region to become a sustainably manage county, where the infrastructure, urban and developing planning will become directed in a sustainable way becoming the "green face" of Costa Rica, and hopefully an example for the rest of the world.